-As shown in the map in Figure 12, Governor Printz Boulevard is served directly by DART bus transit, DART Route 4, serving the southern end, as well as Route 14 serving a small area adjacent to City of Wilmington limits.
+As shown in the map in Figure 12, Governor Printz Boulevard is served directly by DART bus transit; DART Route 4 serving the southern end, and DART Route 14 serving a small area adjacent to Wilmington city limits.
 At the northern section of the study area, Routes 31 and 61 serve the Claymont Train Station and Routes 13 and 31 serve Philadelphia Pike.